Thermo Fisher Scientific settles with family of Henrietta Lacks, whose HeLa cells uphold medicine

 Crump, a civil rights attorney, has become well known for representing victims of police violence and calling for racial justice, especially in the aftermath of George Floyd’s murder.
 The Lacks family joined him Tuesday morning near Baltimore’s waterfront to announce the settlement and pay tribute to Lacks on what would have been her 103rd birthday.
 The group brought balloons and a cake to celebrate.

+“We did it — and what a birthday present today,” Crump said during the news conference.

+Lacks’ only surviving child, Lawrence Lacks Sr., lives to see justice done, grandson Alfred Lacks Carter Jr. said.
+Now 86, Lawrence Lacks was 16 when his mother died.

-“There couldn’t have been a more fitting day for her to have justice, for her family to have relief,” her grandson Alfred Lacks Carter Jr. said.
+“There couldn’t have been a more fitting day for her to have justice, for her family to have relief,” Carter said.
 “It was a long fight — over 70 years — and Henrietta Lacks gets her day.”

-Last week, U.S. senators Chris Van Hollen and Ben Cardin, both Maryland Democrats, introduced a bill to posthumously award Lacks the Congressional Gold Medal.
+Last week, U.S. Sens.
+Chris Van Hollen and Ben Cardin, both Maryland Democrats, introduced a bill to posthumously award Lacks the Congressional Gold Medal.

 “Henrietta Lacks changed the course of modern medicine,” Van Hollen said in a statement announcing the bill.
 “It is long past time that we recognize her life-saving contributions to the world.”